anionDev/ClientInformation/ReadMe.md

 ## Build

-`ClientInformation` uses the [CommonProjectStructure](https://projects.aniondev.de/PublicProjects/Common/ProjectTemplates/-/blob/main/Conventions/RepositoryStructure/CommonProjectStructure/CommonProjectStructure.md) as repository-structure and requires to use `scbuildcodeunits` implemented/provided by [ScriptCollection](https://github.com/anionDev/ScriptCollection) to build the project.
+This product requires to use `scbuildcodeunits` implemented/provided by [ScriptCollection](https://github.com/anionDev/ScriptCollection) to build the project.
-Please read also the "Get real ip-address of a client"-topic in the "Known issues"-section if you are running `ClientInformation` behind a reverse-proxy.

 `ClientInformation` has 2 codeunits:

 - [ClientInformation](./ClientInformation/Other/Reference/ReferenceContent/index.md)
 - [ClientInformationBackend](./ClientInformationBackend/Other/Reference/ReferenceContent/index.md)

+Please read also the "Get real ip-address of a client"-topic in the "Known issues"-section if you are running `ClientInformation` behind a reverse-proxy.

 ## Deployment